Trade Forex Trading

 When Trading using leverage it means that as a trader you can open trade positions which are bigger than if you were using only the amount of money in your account without leverage.

-With leverage you can use your money that's in your account to borrow from your broker through what's known as leverage.
-For examples if you have a account with $100 - you can use your $100 & borrow using the leverage of 1:100, which means that you'll borrow $100 from your broker for every $1 in your account & after leverage you will have $100*(1:100 Leverage) = $10,000.
+With leverage you can use your money which's in your trading account to borrow from your broker through what's known as leverage.
+For example, if you have a account with $100 - you can use your $100 & borrow using the leverage ratio of 1:100, which means that you'll borrow $100 from your broker for every $1 in your account and after leverage you will have $100*(1:100 Leverage) = $10,000 dollars.

 leverage is written in the forms of a ratio: